The World Bank has updated its poverty and inequality data

 The huge majority of the world today is very poor.
-About 85% of the world live on less than $30 per day and 63% live on less than $10 per day.1 I believe, for reasons I’ll explain below, that if this should change it will require very substantial economic growth of the economies that are home to the poorest billions of people in the world.
+About 85% of the world live on less than $30 per day and around 61% live on less than $10 per day.1 I believe, for reasons I’ll explain below, that if this should change it will require very substantial economic growth of the economies that are home to the poorest billions of people in the world.

 The reason I wrote this text is that I believe some commentators on global poverty are not clear about the reality that very substantial growth is needed if people in poor countries should have a chance to leave poverty behind.
-I believe that if we do not express very clearly that economic growth is needed we are damaging the prospects of the poorest people in the world to leave poverty behind.
+I believe that if we do not express very clearly that economic growth is needed, we are damaging the prospects of the poorest people in the world to leave poverty behind.

 I am therefore asking that everyone who finds global poverty unacceptable should be very clear that the majority of people in the world live in poor economies and that massive economic growth is needed to increase their incomes to a decent level.